UCI-GDIM31/class-activities-PeiyiXiong/README.md

 Brightness is the average of r, g, b and shows on screen.
 The ball changes color every bounce, and the bounce count and brightness update correctly.

+### W4

+table 5

+These lines of code mean that line 5 creates a variable called `_moveSpeed` to control how fast the cat moves.
+Even though it is private, the `[SerializeField]` attribute allows it to be edited in Unity’s Inspector.
+Line 22 uses `transform.Translate(0, 0, translation)` to move the cat forward or backward based on player input, without changing its left-right or up-down position.
+Line 25, `_rigidBody.linearVelocity = new Vector3(_rigidBody.linearVelocity.x, 0f, _rigidBody.linearVelocity.z);`, resets the vertical velocity to 0 before the cat jumps, ensuring that the jump is stable and not affected by any previous up or down movement.

 ## Open-Source Assets
 ### W1